Supervisor: John Calarco, Department of Cell and Systems Biology

 Puberty is an essential developmental process in mammals.
 Previous studies have identified genes and regulators critical to puberty onset, suggesting this process is regulated epigenetically.1 However, no gene regulatory network for pubertal onset has been produced.
 The naked mole-rat (Heterocephalus glaber, NMR) is a unique mammal exhibiting socially-mediated reproductive suppression and whose potential for studying puberty is unmet.
 NMRs reside in large colonies of adult subordinates who remain in a prepubertal state due to the presence of a dominant breeding female.2 Most NMRs will never go through puberty unless they are removed from the suppressive cues of their colony.
 Only then do they exhibit the morphological, endocrine, and behavioural hallmarks of mammalian puberty, 3,4 providing an exceptional opportunity for experimental control of pubertal timing.
 The proposed studies will use NMRs to elucidate the genes (and their pathways) involved in reproductive suppression and subsequent activation.
 By identifying a gene regulatory network associated with pubertal delay, we aim to understand the biological mechanisms controlling pubertal timing in mammals.

-Supervisor: Jennifer Mitchell, Department of Cell and Systems Biology
+Supervisor: Leslie Buck, Department of Cell and Systems Biology

 Supervisor: Michael Hoffman, Department of Computer Science